I could have done with some timely, supportive words at the start because of anxieties about weather impacting the walk.

 A stunning B&B which overlooks the Buchanan Castle Golf Course and offers a very high standard of accommodation.

-One of the finest and most popular small hotels in Loch Lomond and the Trossachs, The Buchanan Arms Hotel & Leisure Club possesses a character and charm which sits peacefully and calmly with the qualities of its surroundings.
+One of the finest and most popular small hotels in the Trossachs, The Buchanan Arms Hotel & Leisure Club possesses a character and charm which sits peacefully and calmly with the qualities of its surroundings.

 Overlooked by the slopes of Conic Hill, this family-owned and managed Inn gives you the perfect base from which to explore the stunning surrounding countryside